spacetelescope/pandokia/doc/source/run_tests.rst

         software.
 For example, the "nose" Test-Runner uses nose 0.11 (along with a nose plugin) to run tests.

-        See adding_runners.txt for documentation on implementing your own Test-Runner for whatever testing systems you have.
+        See adding_runners.rst for documentation on implementing your own Test-Runner for whatever testing systems you have.

 .. contents::